 And if you want to maximize the exposure and sales of your products, you’re going to need to combine several different approaches to adopt multi channel selling as according to one survey of American shoppers:

 As you can see, it’s important to sell in several areas at once, but what are the benefits and challenges you’ll face?

 As the previously mentioned studies show, customers do a lot of research before making a purchase.
 Having your products listed in several places is going to increase the likelihood of a sale and make your brand more recognizable as consumers see it in different places.

 Online and offline, by using multi channel selling, you can be where your competition is and where they’re not, ensuring customers find your product wherever they look.

 The biggest online marketplaces are all competing against each other for the e-commerce market share.
 Being on multiple platforms allows you to still sell should one channel lose dominance over the market space.

 Plus, according to one survey, 65% of consumers felt comfortable buying from an unknown seller on marketplaces.

 Having leverage across different selling points is great.
 However, if you get set-up on the wrong channel, it can do more harm than good.
 That’s why it’s important to research to see if a channel is right for your business.

-You may start too early and struggle to handle the increased workload, or maybe you don’t have the multi channel selling software in place to support your endeavor.
+You may start too early and struggle to handle the increased workload, or maybe you don’t have the wholesale software in place to support your endeavor.

 Managing inventory at one location is tough enough, but when you have inventory going out to different locations and being stored at different warehouses, it can quickly become hectic monitoring inventory movements, especially if using inefficient spreadsheets.